Frequently Asked Questions

 Below is an animated example of calculating KEDE when we search for a gold coin hidden in 1 of 64 boxes.

 In all six cases the required knowledge is 6 bits.
-That means, we need tp ask six binary questions on average to find the gold coin.
+That means, we need to ask six binary questions on average to find the gold coin.
 You can see that the knowledge to be discovered depends on the prior knowledge.
-KEDE quantifies the knowledge discovered i.e. the difference between required knowledge and prior knowledge.

 Prior knowledge is the easiest and the fastest to discover - it is in the human head, one just applies it.
 In other words, when prior knowledge is applied then there is the most efficient knowledge discovery.
 Conversely, when a lot of knowledge is missing then the knowledge discovery is less efficient.
 The more prior knowledge was applied i.e. the less knowledge was missing the more efficient a Knowledge Discovery Process is.